internetguru/flow/omgf.1.rst

 * It can convert an existing repository into a git flow branching model.

-* It helps to pull and push all main branches.
+* It can pull and push all key model branches.

 * It supports **merge requests** (pull requests) for GitHub and GitLab.